-And so to the actual cricket, I was in time to see the players come onto the field, so there to hear and join in with another ovation for Alastair Cook.
+And so to the actual cricket, I was in time to see the players come onto the field, so there to hear and join in with another ovation for Alastair Cook, coming onto the field with Joe Root.
 This was to be a special day in what had been a special test series.
 I was at Old Trafford when the pair put on 185 against Pakistan in 2016, Root ending his innings on 254 that time.
 Due to the form of both players they hadn’t had a good innings together in England in 2018.

 That was all to change on ‘Magic Monday’ we were treated to a classic display from Cook and Root joined in for good measure.
 They were on a race to reach their centuries, when I say race, it was at a steady pace, proper test cricket, which was such a pleasant change this summer.